Last Updated on June 10, 2021 by Pamela

 Working with local artists, winter scenes are expertly carved into many of the walls made of snow, and ice.
 Introducing a new theme each year, the ice hotel becomes a hot winter destination for tourists and locals alike.

 Curious as to how the Quebec City Ice Hotel is built each year?
 Watch the video below!

 Located at Village Vacances Valcartier in the town of Saint-Gabriel-de-Valcartier, the Quebec City Ice Hotel is roughly 30 km from Old Quebec City.
-Close to downhill ski runs, and the Indigenous community of Wendake.
+Close to downhill ski runs, and the Huron-Wendat Nation community in Wendake.
 A lovely winter oasis.